Stock market today: Wall Street drifts in mixed trading

 In stock markets abroad, indexes mostly made modest moves outside of a 1.1% drop for stocks in Shanghai.

-Crude oil prices edged higher to regain some of their sharp 6.1% drop from the prior day.
-Brent crude, the international standard, rose 0.5%.
+Crude oil prices slipped after erasing earlier gains to add to their sharp 6.1% drop from the prior day.
+Brent crude, the international standard, fell 0.6%.

-Worries about an expanding war in the Middle East had sent the price of Brent up to nearly $81 per barrel in early October, despite signals that plenty of oil is available for the global economy.
-It’s since fallen back below $72.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.